Welcome to NCOTA

 NCOTA aims to advocate, educate, and communicate.
 Membership in any professional association offers you to opportunity to lend your support, as many others have done in the past, to the mission and activities of that association and to your colleagues who are already involved.
 In addition to what you give, members also receive a few valuable benefits.

 Membership has been proven to enhance professional identity and pride.
 Members receive substantial discounts at continuing education events, making license renewal easier to manage, while knowing that those events are being produced specifically for you.

 Members become part of various networking resources, both locally and statewide.
 Members have a voice when lawmakers are considering legislation that might impact the care OT practitioners offer or access to that care for NC citizens.

 NCOTA Annual Conference

 The largest gathering for occupational therapy practitioners and students each year is the NCOTA Annual Fall Conference.
-This year our conference will be held at the Koury Convention Center & Sheraton Greensboro in Greensboro, NC, on the weekend of November 4-6.
-Stay onsite at the Sheraton for only $137 per night (mention NCOTA or Occupational Therapy when making your reservations).
-Call (336) 292-9161 to book your room.
+This year our conference was held at the Koury Convention Center & Sheraton Greensboro in Greensboro, NC, on the weekend of November 4-6.

-We are bringing back Pre-Conference Institutes on Friday the 4th and then our Full Conference will be held on Saturday and Sunday, November 5 & 6th.
-Participants can earn up to 21.75 hours of quality continuing education, network with colleagues, and visit with industry leading vendors and employers.
-A copy of the conference program and fee schedule is available below.
-Contact us at firstname.lastname@example.org with any questions.
+We re-instituted our Pre-Conference Institutes on Friday the 4th and then our Full Conference was held on Saturday and Sunday, November 5 & 6th.
+Participants earned up to 21.75 hours of quality continuing education, networked with colleagues, and visited with industry leading vendors and employers.
+A copy of the conference program, post conference survey and Keynote presentation is available below.
+Contact us at email@example.com with any questions.